mqttjs/MQTT.js/README.md

     * `payload`: the message to publish
     * `qos`: the QoS
     * `retain`: the retain flag
+  * `delayConnection`: `false`, tell the constructor not to start the connection automatically

 In case mqtts (mqtt over tls) is required, the `options` object is passed through to